 Participants shared that they weren’t really ‘fluent’ in buzzwords and appreciated going through what these things mean – and their specific relevance to their company and even their specific job roles.

-I think shared accomplishments require a shared vocabulary.
 What is our definition and meaning around Big Data?
 What is our definition and meaning around Customer Service?

-If you just throw around buzzwords without having defined specifically what they mean to you and your organization you just leave people confused.
+If you just throw around buzzwords without having defined specifically what they mean to you and your organization, you just leave people confused.

 Lesson learned: Buzzwords are just that.
 You need to contextualize their meaning for your ambitions and your organization.
-In this day and age we’re all a little tired of constant buzzword bombardment.

-I think one of the smartest things we did was build a formal way for Participants to express their their concerns.
+I think one of the smartest things we did was build a formal way for Participants to express their concerns.

-We used the term ‘barriers’.
 As in, what specifically, in your job role, holds you back from achieving these values.

-The best part of being a Facilitator is just that – facilitation.
-The point was to let the experts in the company – the people who worked there – talk about their work lives and the values they had been asked to consider.
+The point was to let the experts in the company — the people who worked there — talk about their work lives and the values they had been asked to consider.

 People got heated, passionate and a few of the Presenters should consider a career in public speaking — it was that well done.